zachpmanson/notes/notes/Notes/Courses/UWA Computer Science/UWA Computer Science.md

 Reviews and advice for all [[Computer Science]], Cyber Security, and Data Science units I completed at UWA.

 Just do [Coders For Causes](https://codersforcauses.org/), you will learn more in that than entire semesters of this degree.  **Learn how to use git as fast as possible** then force all your group project members to use it.
 Narrow down your problems as much as possible, then google the most generic possible description of it.
-If you see someone using semicolons mid-sentence regularly it's probably Chris McDonald.
+If you see someone using semicolons mid-sentence regularly it's probably [[Christ McDonald|Chris McDonald]].

 ![[uwa-cits.png]]